mtiller/ModelicaBook/text/source/components/subsystems/sub_interface.rst

     flange_a.tau + inertia_a.flange_a.tau = 0;
     idealGear.flange_b.tau + inertia_b.flange_a = 0;

-However, in our previous discussion on :ref:`system-connections` all the components were at the same hierarchical level (*i.e.,* as `idealGear.flange_b` and `inertia_b.flange_a` are).
+However, in our previous discussion on :ref:`system-connections`, all the components were at the same hierarchical level (*i.e.,* as `idealGear.flange_b` and `inertia_b.flange_a` are).
 But with subsystem models, this isn't always the case.
 And, as described a